locationtech/geomesa/docs/user/convert/parsing_and_validation.rst

 ~~~~~~~

 Converters use the `Dropwizard Metrics <https://metrics.dropwizard.io/>`__ library to register metrics on
-successful conversions, failed conversions, and validation errors.
-Metrics can be accessed through the converter
+successful conversions, failed conversions, validation errors, and processing rates.
+Metrics can be accessed
-evaluation context, or can be exposed through reporters configured in the converter options:
+through the converter evaluation context, or can be exposed through reporters configured in the converter options:

 ::

     geomesa.converters.myconverter {
       options {
-        reporters = {
+        reporters = [
-          logger = {
+          {
             type           = "slf4j"
             logger         = "com.example.MyConverter"
             level          = "INFO"